27 Historical Fiction Books About Women in STEM

-While STEM (Science, Technology, Engineering, & Mathematics) is a relatively newer term, these disciplines have been excellent career fields for centuries.
+While STEM (Science, Technology, Engineering, & Mathematics) is a relatively new term, these disciplines have been excellent career fields for centuries.
 However, they were all traditionally male-dominated roles.
-Women were overlooked and dismissed, and the most determined women who pushed through barriers to success still had an unlevel playing field.
+Women were overlooked and dismissed, and even the most determined women who pushed through barriers to success still faced an uneven playing field.
 In recent years, there has been an influx of great historical fiction books about women who broke down barriers in STEM fields.

 Best Historical Fiction Books About Women in STEM

-At the top of each book description, we’ve highlighted the disciple featured in each historical fiction novel on this list.
+At the top of each book description, we’ve highlighted the discipline featured in each historical fiction novel on this list.

 Book Summary